 Providing timely and effective primary and community care for selected long-term conditions (known as ambulatory care sensitive conditions) can help reduce avoidable emergency admissions to hospital.
 This applies to children and young people as well as adults.
 Here we look at three long-term conditions that children are most commonly admitted to hospital with in an emergency: asthma, diabetes and epilepsy.

-For more detailed analysis, read the recent report, Admissions of inequality: emergency hospital use for children and young people.
+For more detailed analysis, read the report, Admissions of inequality: emergency hospital use for children and young people.

-In 2017/18, the rate of emergency admissions for asthma in children aged 5 to 9 was over 1.5 times as high as the rate in children aged 10 to 14, and 2.5 times as high as the rate in young people aged 15 to 24.
+In 2018/19, the rate of emergency admissions for asthma in children aged 5 to 9 was over 1.5 times as high as the rate in children aged 10 to 14, and nearly 2.5 times as high as the rate in young people aged 15 to 24.

-Between 2008/09 and 2019/20, the rates of emergency admissions for type 1 diabetes have been stable or have decreased for younger children aged 0 to 14.
+Between 2008/09 and 2019/20, the rates of emergency admissions for Type 1 diabetes have been stable or have decreased for younger children aged 0 to 14.
 However, there has been a striking increase in emergency admissions for diabetes in young adults aged 20 to 24, from 66 emergency admissions per 100,000 population in 2008/09 to 97 per 100,000 population in 2018/19.
 For this age group, young people with diabetes transition from paediatric to adult services.
 The worsening trend is likely to be explained by fragmented and variable service quality, putting young people at risk of poorer control of diabetes and its symptoms.

 About this data

 These indicators use data from Hospital Episode Statistics (HES) and the Office for National Statistics (ONS).
 They were calculated as follows:

 Numerator: Emergency hospital admissions of children and young people aged 0-24 years with primary diagnosis of asthma, type 1 diabetes or epilepsy.